alk05/routing-comparison-nwm-nextgen-troute/README.md

 Follow [install instructions](https://github.com/CIROH-UA/t-route), and within a copy of the Lower Colorado example folder, make a copy of the test_Ana_V4_NHD.yaml file to edit.

 ## Mask File
 To create the mask file, run the following [notebook](https://github.com/jameshalgren/troute-network-analysis/blob/main/notebooks/Subnetwork_Extraction_andMask_Demo.ipynb) for each location of interest, to get a list of upstream reach IDs.
 Combine the outputs from each location into a single text file and move it to the “domain” folder.
-In the case of the mask file found in this repository, there are collectively around 2,000 reachs IDs corresponding to the Mulberry Creek, Walnut Creek, and Cahaba River locations.
+In the case of the mask file found in this repository, there are around 2,000 reachs IDs collectively corresponding to the Mulberry Creek, Walnut Creek, and Cahaba River locations.

 Reference the file under `mask_file_path` in the .yaml file (Example: `mask_file_path: domain/specific_AL_sites.txt`).

 ## RouteLink File
 Download [NWM parameter files](https://water.noaa.gov/about/nwm), found in the webpage section "Parameter Files".
-Open file folder, and get RouteLink_CONUS.nc and move it to the “domain” folder.
+Open file folder, and move RouteLink_CONUS.nc to the “domain” folder.

 Within the .yaml file, replace each instance of RouteLink.nc with the new route link file.